JRCLARK25/doned/README.md

 ## Changelog

+- Default: running `doned` sends a notification with the last command and hostname
 - Fixed NOTIFY_TYPES array and config writing
 - `doned test` and `doned status` now work for all types
 - Rebuilt `.deb` and `.rpm` packages